IfanSnek/BF2VR/README.md

 ## Contributing

 Pull requests are very welcome.
 Please use Google's C++ style guide.
 You can download [cpplint](https://pypi.org/project/cpplint/) and run the following in the /src/ directory:
-` cpplint --linelength 1000 --recursive .`
+`cpplint --linelength 1000 --recursive ./src`

 ## License
 BF2VR is licensed under the GPL-3.0 license (see LICENSE file).